24PearlStreet Workshops

 Biography

-Ananda Lima is the author of Craft (forthcoming, Tor Books/ Macmillan) and Mother/land (Black Lawrence Press), winner of the Hudson Prize.
-Her work has appeared in four chapbooks, as well as The American Poetry Review, Poets.org, Kenyon Review Online, Gulf Coast, Pleiades, The Common, Witness, and elsewhere.
-She has been awarded the inaugural WIP Fellowship by Latinx-in-Publishing, sponsored by Macmillan Publishers.
-She has served as staff at the Sewanee Writers Conference, and as a mentor at the New York Foundation for the Arts (NYFA) Immigrant Artist Program.
+Ananda Lima is the author of Mother/land (Black Lawrence Press), winner of the Hudson Prize, and Craft: Stories I Wrote for the Devil (forthcoming with Tor), described as “truly wondrous” (Kevin Wilson), and “an absolutely thrilling reminder that short stories can be the best kind of magic” (Kelly Link).
+Her work has appeared in four chapbooks, including Amblyopia (Bull City Press), as well as The American Poetry Review, Poets.org, Kenyon Review Online, Gulf Coast, Witness, and elsewhere.
+She has been awarded the inaugural WIP Fellowship by Latinx-in-Publishing, sponsored by Macmillan Publishers, and served as as a mentor at the New York Foundation for the Arts (NYFA) Immigrant Artist Program.
+She has an MA in Linguistics from UCLA and an MFA from Rutgers University, Newark.

 Ananda Lima is also a photographer.
 Her photographs have appeared in The Huffington Post, The Chicago Reader, Mingle Magazine, Boro Magazine, Brooklyn the Borough, The Queens Chronicle, and elsewhere.
 They have been exhibited at the Eye Level Gallery, A Number of Names, Gallery 103, the Brooklyn Artillery at Castle Braid Art Fest, the LIC Arts Open, and other venues.
 Her photographs feature alongside her poetry in her digital hybrid chapbook Vigil (Get Fresh Press).